tprrt/dockers/debian-latex/README.rst

 LaTeX container
 ===============

-A container to prepare document with the`LaTeX`_ software system.
+A container to prepare documents with the `LaTeX`_ software system.

 ----